Hell Let Loose

 On 20 August 2025, a new Hell Let Loose title was announced.
-Titled Hell Let Loose: Vietnam, the game is set during the Vietnam War, with two primary factions - the North Vietnamese and American - fighting in the Vietnam War between 1965 and 1973.
+Titled Hell Let Loose: Vietnam, the game is set during the Vietnam War, with two primary factions―the North Vietnamese and American―fighting in the Vietnam War between 1965 and 1973.

 Gameplay

-Matches are combined arms battles between two teams of either Germans, Americans, British, Soviets or the German Afrika Korps and British 8th Army subfactions.
-Each team consists of multiple smaller rifle squads of six soldiers, armoured squads of three tank crewmen, and recon squads of two soldiers.
+Matches are combined arms battles between two teams of either Germans, Americans, British, Soviets, and the Canadian Forces, or the German Afrika Korps and British 8th Army subfactions.
+Each team consists of multiple smaller rifle squads of six soldiers, armoured squads of three tank crewmen, recon squads of two soldiers, and artillery squads of three crewmen.
 As of October 2024, three game modes exist in the game: Warfare, Offensive and Control Skirmish.
 In all three modes, the map is divided into sectors that each team seeks to capture and control.
 The teams consist of 50 players each (so 100 players in total).
 In the Warfare mode, the game is won by either controlling all five sectors, or by controlling the majority of them when the timer runs out.
 In the Offensive mode, a defending team is in control of all sectors at the beginning of the match, and the objective for the opposing side is then to capture all of them within 30 minutes per objective.
 In the Control Skirmish mode, there is one centre objective that both teams seek to control before the timer runs out in a more condensed sized map.

 Communication is intended as a central gameplay aspect by the developers.
 Each unit is led by a single officer, who can communicate with other officers and the commander through a 'leadership' voice channel.
 Similarly, there are unit-only and proximity voice channels which are available for everyone.
-As an alternative to voice communication, there is also access to team-wide and unit level text chat, which is only featured on the PC version of the game.
-There is also a ping system featured in the game, allowing players to mark things such as attacking points, pieces of equipment, artillery bombardment locations and enemy positions.
+As an alternative to voice communication, there is also access to team-wide and unit-level text chat, which is only featured on the PC version of the game.
+There is also a ping system featured in the game, allowing players to mark things such as attacking points, pieces of equipment, artillery bombardment locations, enemy positions and points of interest.
 These different methods of communication allow for the effective relaying of information.

 The game features 14 different playable classes.
 With nine classes in infantry, this includes officer, rifleman, automatic rifleman, assault, support, anti-tank, machine gunner, engineer, and medic.
 In armoured units there are two classes, the tank commander and tank crewman.
 Recon units also have two classes, the spotter and the sniper.
 In addition to this, there is a commander role, who is in charge of not only the team and squads, but vehicle deployments, air strikes, and supply drops just to name a few.

 To supplement this, Hell Let Loose also features an RTS-inspired resource-based strategic meta-game.
-These orders do however cost resources, of which there are three types; munitions, manpower and fuel.
+These orders cost resources, of which there are three types: munitions, manpower and fuel.
 Resource nodes can be built by engineers, using droppable supplies to increase resource production.
 These resource nodes can be destroyed if found and dismantled by the enemy team.